getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 # A: Detecting Continuous SDK Crashes

 First, we need to know when our SDKS continuously crash our customers.
 Only then can we act accordingly.
-Based on time, we can categorize crashes into four different categories:
+We can categorize crashes into four different time categories:

 ```mermaid
 ---